BobyTheDragon/Bobys-Extras/CONTRIBUTING.md

-# Boby's Extras Contributing Documentation
+# Boby's Extras Contributing Guidelines
 Please read if your going to post something!

 ## Issues